FastRoutervs.LiteLLM

 Evaluations

-LiteLLM has no built-in evaluation layer.
-The standard practice is to integrate Langfuse (most common pairing), Braintrust, Helicone (now in maintenance mode), or a custom pipeline.
-The integrations are clean — the LiteLLM SDK and Proxy both export traces to Langfuse with one config block — and for many teams that's enough.
+The standard pattern is to integrate Langfuse (most common pairing), Braintrust, or a custom pipeline.
+The integrations are clean — both the LiteLLM SDK and Proxy export traces to Langfuse with one config block.
+For many teams that's enough.

-- Smart Evaluations — AI quality scoring on live production calls.
-The model that's actually delivering the best output for your use case rises to the top automatically.
+Smart Evaluations — AI quality scoring on live production calls.
+The model that's actually delivering on your use case rises to the top automatically.

-- Automatic Evaluations — background sampler that benchmarks competing models on a slice of your real traffic.
+Automatic Evaluations — background sampler that benchmarks competing models on a slice of real traffic.

-- GEPA — Generative Evolutionary Prompt Architecture searches across prompt and model combinations to find a Pareto-optimal prompt for your workload.
+GEPA — Generative Evolutionary Prompt Architecture searches across prompt × model combinations toward Pareto-optimal pairs.

 Total cost